Hart Island: Notable people buried

 Those interred on Hart Island are not necessarily homeless or indigent.
 Many of the dead either had families who could not afford the expenses of private funerals or were not claimed by relatives within a month of death.
-Notable burials include the playwright, film screenwriter, and director Leo Birinski, who died alone and in poverty, and was buried there in 1951.
+Notable burials include the playwright, film screenwriter, and director Leo Birinski, who was buried there in 1951 after dying alone and in poverty, and painter Mihri Müşfik Hanım, who was buried in 1954 after dying penniless.
 The American novelist Dawn Powell was buried on Hart Island in 1970, five years after her death, after her remains had been used for medical studies and the executor of her estate refused to reclaim them.
 Academy Award winner Bobby Driscoll, who was found dead in 1968 in an East Village tenement, was buried on Hart Island because his remains could not be identified in a timely fashion.
 T-Bone Slim, the labor activist, songwriter, and Wobbly, was buried on Hart Island after his body was found floating in the Hudson River.
+The composer Noah Creshevsky was interred on Hart Island at his own request because, according to his husband David Sachs, Creshevsky wanted to protest the trappings and cost of traditional funerals.